Infanticide: Great Britain

 The last British woman to be executed for infanticide of her own child was Rebecca Smith, who was hanged in Wiltshire in 1849.

-The Infant Life Protection Act of 1897 required local authorities to be notified within 48 hours of changes in custody or the death of children under seven years.
-Under the Children's Act of 1908 "no infant could be kept in a home that was so unfit and so overcrowded as to endanger its health, and no infant could be kept by an unfit nurse who threatened, by neglect or abuse, its proper care, and maintenance."
+The Infant Life Protection Act 1897 required local authorities to be notified within 48 hours of changes in custody or the death of children under seven years.
+Under the Children Act 1908 "no infant could be kept in a home that was so unfit and so overcrowded as to endanger its health, and no infant could be kept by an unfit nurse who threatened, by neglect or abuse, its proper care, and maintenance."

+Instances of infanticide in Britain in the 18th and 19th centuries are often attributed to the economic position of the women, with juries committing "pious perjury" in many subsequent murder cases.
+The knowledge of the difficulties faced in the 18th century by those women who attempted to keep their children can be seen as a reason for juries to show compassion.
+If the woman chose to keep the child, society was not set up to ease the pressure placed upon the woman, legally, socially or economically.
+In mid-18th century Britain there was assistance available for women who were not able to raise their children.
+The Foundling Hospital opened in 1756 and was able to take in some of the illegitimate children.
+However, the conditions within the hospital caused Parliament to withdraw funding and the governors to live off of their own incomes.
+This resulted in a stringent entrance policy, with the committee requiring that the hospital: